jpli02/mini-minecraft/README.md

 - make empty blocks under a certain layer of lava
 - set up framebuffer and shader programs for posteffects
 - programmed post shaders to make visual effects for under water and under lava

-### Multi-threading for real-time terrian generation
-- terrain expansion, seeing surrounding 5x5 terrain zones to check if they have set up blocks.
-- destory the VBO Data when moving far enough, But the Chunk data is kept,destroy all VBO data when walk too far away for efficiency.
-- For the current terrian zone, if no Chunk then generated it If has Chunk but no VBOData inside, fill the VBOData
-- last step to fill data and send to GPU
-- difficulties: design and code

 ### Additional Biomes
 - Add additional biomes like SNOWPEAK, MUSHLAND, DARKFOREST, OAKFOREST, DESERT